 All teachers who work for Surrey Swim School are qualified with relevant rescue tests and DBS checks.
 They are enthusiastic about their teaching, well organised and very approachable.
 They offer structured, planned lessons in a friendly, caring environment.
 Each term all Surrey Swim School swimmers receive a Progress Report.

-Surrey Swim School follows the ASA National Plan for Teaching Swimming which assists our teachers to organise progressive lessons for the swimmers.
+Surrey Swim School follows the Swim England National Plan for Teaching Swimming which assists our teachers to organise progressive lessons for the swimmers.
 It is a recognised teaching plan that is used throughout the country and is based on sound technical and educational principles.

-Surrey Swim School’s teaching venues are Greenacre School, Banstead, St John’s School, Leatherhead and Royal Alexandra and Albert School, Gatton Park, Reigate.
+Surrey Swim School’s teaching venues are Banstead Prep School, Banstead, The Priory, Dorkin and, St John’s School, Leatherhead.

 Once babies have completed their course of immunisations they can join the Parent and Baby Class and enjoy becoming water friendly with others through games and songs feeling secure and safe with a parent/adult.